yatoogamii/Programming-Challenges/README.md

-# Pro/g/ramming Challenges
+# :fire: Pro/g/ramming Challenges :fire:
 A community project of programming challenges

-# HOW-TO-Guide
+# HOW-TO-Guide :warning:
 <details>

 ##  Use git and an eternal website to push on